dechamps/APO/README.md

 All properties are optional.
 If no properties are present, or if the `FxProperties` key is absent entirely, then no system effect APOs are used.

+Another notable property is [`PKEY_AudioEndpoint_Disable_SysFx`][] (`{1da5d803-d492-4edd-8c23-e0c0ffee7f0e},5`, DWORD), which, if set to 1, disables all sAPOs.
+It is mapped to the "Enable audio enhancements" checkbox in the Windows audio device settings.

 ## Useful links

 - [Windows Audio Architecture][arch]